phcompeau/biological_modeling_course/_pages/coronavirus/NAMD.md

 We can see in the table that the overall attractive interaction energy between the RBD and ACE2 is lower for SARS-CoV-2 than for SARS-CoV, which supports previous studies that have found the SARS-CoV-2 spike protein to have higher affinity with ACE2.

-For SARS-CoV-2, Hotspot31 (red) has the greatest contribution, followed by Hotspot353 (blue), and finally the loop in the RBM (yellow) providing the least.
-For SARS, Hotspot353 provides the greatest contribution, followed by the loop, and, surprisingly, Hotspot31 very slightly hindering the interaction.
-Nevertheless, we see that all three sites in SARS-CoV-2 support binding with ACE2 much more than in SARS.
-The difference in results support that the residue differences and conformational changes in the three sites do indeed increase the binding affinity between SARS-CoV-2 S protein and ACE2.
+Furthermore, all of the three regions of interest correspond to a lower energy in SARS-CoV-2 than in SARS-CoV.
+Of these, hotspot 31 (red) has the greatest negative contribution, followed by hotspot 353 (blue), and then the loop site (yellow).
+We now have evidence that the conformational changes in the three sites do indeed increase the binding affinity between the spike protein and ACE2.

-In this module's conclusion, we will learn about another protein analysis method that uses molecular dynamics.
+We now have concrete evidence that SARS-CoV-2 is more effective at binding to human cells than SARS.
+This having said, we should be careful; it would require additional experimental work to demonstrate that the improved binding of SARS-CoV-2 translates into greater infectiousness.

+Part of the reason for our cautiousness is that proteins are not fixed objects but rather dynamic structures whose shape is subject to small changes.
+In the module's conclusion, we will learn about another method of protein analysis that will help us study the dynamics of a protein's movements and apply this to our spike proteins of interest.

 [Next lesson](conclusion){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}